Fandango (Mexican band)

 Fandango was a Mexican pop girl group formed in Monterrey, Mexico in 1984 and disbanded in 1991.
 The group consisted of 5 teenage classmates and friends who recorded and released their debut album under EMI Music early the following year.

 The pop-music revolution throughout Mexico in the late 1980s was a major inspiration for creating the band in order to compete against other teenager groups such as Menudo, Timbiriche, Flans, and Pandora.

-Their first hit, "Cars, Fashion and Rock & Roll", rose in the charts in 1987 and remained in the top 10 for over 8 weeks.
+Their first hit, "Autos, Moda y Rock 'n Roll", rose in the charts in 1987 and remained in the top 10 for over 8 weeks.
 Further exposure on the soundtrack to Grand Theft Auto V extended the reign of the song on the charts.
 In addition, the girls were setting teen fashion trends in Mexico and Central America.

 Early years

 In 1984, a young Monterrey producer named Abelardo Leal had the idea to create a new group made up entirely of women to counteract a wave of "boy bands".
 He then started holding auditions to select the band members.
 After months of auditions, five teenage girls were chosen: fourteen-year-old Yadira, fifteen-year-old Rocío, fifteen-year-old Diana-Carolina, sixteen-year-old Moña and fifteen-year-old Evalinda.

 Leal got them a contract with Zigan Records in Monterrey, where they cut their debut album Contrasts in 1985.
 The album was only released in and around their home city and among family and friends and garnered little attention at first.

 Like many teen acts of the day, in order to support the album, the girls played local shopping malls, which garnered invitations to play private parties.

 Diana-Carolina and Yadira left the group a few months after the release of the album.
 This cost them virtually all notoriety due to the fact that almost all biographical entries omit them from mention.

 Several months later, an opportunity arose for the band to escape regional anonymity when EMI Capitol artistic director Luis Moyano visited Monterrey, expressed interest in the band, and signed them to a lucrative 5-album recording contract.
 He reissued their independent-label debut on an extremely low budget, but, once again, it failed to gain any traction.